hawkinsw/CPPTimes/io.md

 We are ready to move forward and do more sophisticated IO using files.
 What is really neat is that the syntax and concepts that we have learned so far to handle IO through the keyboard and screen are _almost identical_ to the syntax that we use for handling IO through files.
 (Note: There are many other types of IO that C++ can do using the same syntax.)

-Before moving to learning how to handle file IO we can stay in our comfort zone and learn some very important concepts that we are going to rely on extensively (and I mean, _extensively_) for the remainder of the class.
+Before moving to learning how to handle file IO, we can stay in our comfort zone and learn some very important concepts that we are going to rely on extensively (and I mean, _extensively_) for the remainder of the class.
 To reiterate, we are learning here about IO through the console (keyboard and screen) but the knowledge gained is applicable to file IO.
 In fact, it's almost identical!

 ## Keep Your Head On Straight

 The IO that we will explore in this course is _sequential_.
 We have seen that term before -- remember how we used it to define program execution before we learned about `if` statements and loops?
-Well, the concept is similar with IO.
+Well, the concept is similar with sequential IO.
 With sequential IO you cannot read a particular byte of data without reading everything that comes before it.
 Think about what happens if you are working with a large file (say the original data files for a feature-length 3d movie) and only want to read the very last byte.
 Well, using sequential file access, we would have to read through the entire large file before getting to the data that we want.
 Compare that to _random access_.
-If you are performing IO with random access then your IO system gives you the power to specify access to any byte directly.
+If you are performing IO with random access, then your IO system gives you the power to specify efficient access to any byte directly.
 So, going back to our movie file example, in a random access system we could jump directly to the end of the file and read that byte!
 There are benefits and drawbacks to each approach.

 As we look at our code while we are debugging or writing a program, we create a mental model about the state of the computer while the program is executing.
-We keep track of the current line of code that is executing, the contents of variables, etc. Well, when we are working with sequential IO, there is yet another thing that we programmers need to keep track of; we will keep track of position in the data that we are reading that represents the place where we will perform our next access.
+We keep track of the current line of code that is executing, the contents of variables, etc. Well, when we are working with sequential IO, there is yet another thing that we programmers need to keep track of; we will keep track of the position in the data that we are reading that represents the place where we will perform our next access.
 There are usually two of these positions: one that represents the place where we are going to read from next and one that represents the place where we are going to write to next.
 Usually these two are the same, but they can be different!

 These locations are variously called the read/write head or the read/get (write/put, resp.) position.
 There are a few ways to manipulate (advance or recall) these positions.
 Some of them are more technical than others.
 The good news is that the syntax that we have already learned (the `>>` and the `<<` stream insertion and extraction operators) handle changing the location of the head/position automatically!
 Very cool!